Girls Empowered by Mentoring (G.E.M.)

 Where do we meet?
 Where are some suggested places to meet?
 Can we walk around the school trail or do we need to stay close by?

 Meeting places can vary, as long as they are on the Brookhaven College campus.
 A good place should have as few distractions as possible so that a focused conversation can occur.
+Your scholar can probably suggest a place convenient to her.

 Do we only and always meet at school?